Carles Aleñá

-Carles Aleñá Castillo (born 5 January 1998) is a Spanish professional footballer who plays as a central midfielder for Getafe.
+Carles Aleñá Castillo (born 5 January 1998) is a Spanish professional footballer who plays as a central midfielder for Deportivo Alavés.

 Club career

 Barcelona

 Born in Mataró, Barcelona, Catalonia, Aleñá moved to Barcelona's youth system, La Masia, in 2005 at the age of 7, after a successful trial.
 Highly rated by the club, he made his debut with the reserves on 29 August 2015, coming on as a late substitute for David Babunski in a 0–0 Segunda División B home draw against Pobla de Mafumet.

 On 24 November 2015, Aleñá scored a spectacular goal in a UEFA Youth League game against Roma.
 He scored his first senior goal on 19 December, in a Barcelona B 2–4 away loss to Eldense.

 Aleñá was first included in Barcelona's main squad on 10 February 2016, remaining an unused substitute in their 1–1 away draw against Valencia in the second leg of 2015-16 Copa del Rey semi-finals.
 He made his first team debut on 30 November of that year, starting and scoring the equalizer in an away draw against Hércules for the same scoreline, in the same competition.

 Aleñá made his La Liga debut on 2 April 2017, coming on as a second-half substitute for Ivan Rakitić in a 4–1 away routing of Granada.
 On 28 June, he signed a three-year professional deal with Barcelona, including a release clause of €75 million.
 In July 2018, he was nominated for the Golden Boy award.
-On 4 December 2018, Aleñá was officially promoted to the first team, two days after scoring his first league goal for Barcelona against Villarreal.
+On 4 December 2018, Aleñá was officially promoted to the first team, two days after scoring his first league goal for Barcelona against Villarreal CF.

-Loan to Real Betis
+Loan to Betis

 On 28 December 2019, Barcelona announced that they had reached an agreement with Real Betis for the loan transfer of Aleñá until the end of the season.
 He played 19 games for the team from Seville, and scored in a 3–0 home win over Osasuna on 8 July.